 That said, bank loans have particular advantages, especially for people with perfect credit scores and higher incomes:

-As you can see, taking a loan from a moneylender in Singapore is a safe and straightforward process.
+As you can see, taking a loan from a licensed moneylender in Singapore is a safe and straightforward process.
 Most loan agents work hard to hone their skills because they want to have as many successful contracts as possible.
 As such, you’re guaranteed to get a personalised loan that suits your needs and your income.

-Thus, even if licensed moneylenders in Singapore impose higher interest rates than banks do, you’re likely not going to feel that difference too much in terms of your monthly instalments.
+Thus, even if licensed moneylenders in Singapore impose higher interest rates than banks do, you’re likely not going to feel that difference too much in terms of your monthly installments.
 Remember that your agent’s purpose is to get its loan back without incidents.